nezaboodka/reactronic/introduction.md

   }
 ```

-In the example above, the result of `contact` is computed from
+In the example above, the value of `contact` is computed from
 source fields `name` and `email`.
 Once computed, the result is
 cached and is reused until source fields `name` and `email` are
 changed.
 Once source fields changed, `contact` value becomes
 invalidated, thus causing execution of depending reaction
 `printContact`.
 Then `printContact` reaction causes `contact`
-recomputation on the first use.
+re-computation on the first use.